wldyd920/Epsilon-Dropout/README.md

 For Last, there can be two different ways of choose masks when test:
 1) Open all the nodes : This is the same as original Dropout.
 (It makes possible to be adapted as Dropout)
 2) Random choose : This is similar to Evolutionary approach.
-(Point of view of search)
+(Perspective of search)

 Thank you.